 - In CDO, click Devices & Services, and select the ASA you just onboarded.
 If the ASA is in multi-context mode, select the IP address for the admin context.

-- Click the button in the details pane.
+- Click the button in the Device Actions pane at the right.

 - If prompted, download, review, and accept the certificate.